mrinaliniarcot/javascript/README.md

     var dragonball = 'z';
     ```

-  - Declare unassigned variables last.
+  - [7.3](#7.3) <a name='7.3'></a> Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

     ```javascript
     // bad